ColinB19/CompanyCodingChallenge/README.md

 # Data Science Coding Challenge
-## by: Colin Bradley

-This is a fun little project I completed for a Coding Challenge for [OpenTable](https://www.opentable.com/).
+This is a fun little project I completed as a coding challenge for [OpenTable](https://www.opentable.com/).
 It is an API designed to use the [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) to get sentence embeddings in various formats (single sentences, lists of sentences, and the cosine similarity between two sentence embeddings).
-I used flask to create the API and pythons build in `unittest` module for testing.
+I used flask to create the API and python's build in `unittest` module for testing.
 Check out the code and let me know if you have any questions!

 ## Getting started
 1. If you want a detailed look at the packages and dependencies then check out `requirements.txt`.
 If you just want to get the program running.
 Go ahead and create a new environment (I used Anaconda for this):